 Start your Study Permit application as soon as you receive your UAlberta acceptance letter.

 You can choose to apply online or through a paper application.
-Please check Citizenship and Immigration Canada’s Study in Canada website for more information including application forms and locations of Canadian visa offices.
+Please check Immigration, Refugees and Citizenship Canada’s Study in Canada website for more information including application forms and locations of Canadian visa offices.

 All applications must include the University of Alberta Designated Learning Institution (DLI) number.